dgardiner89/adtax/docs/API_IMPLEMENTATION.md

 **Implementation Details:**
 - Key: `config:${sessionId}` (to retrieve config)
+- Uses the **actual configured variables** from your session's config
+- Processes variables in the order they appear in your configuration
 - Supports CORS for Figma plugin
 - Handles free input for dropdowns via `${variable.id}_free` key
 - Returns empty string if no valid parts generated
+- The `variableValues` object keys must match the `id` values from your configured variables

 ---